dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

  Birth: 2023-07-10 15:18:48.199691583 +0100
 ```

 Don't try too hard to understand all of the output.
 Just notice that you see metadata like the file size, owner, and timestamps.
-Everything you see comes from the inode (other than the name, which came from the directory entry)<a name="inode-number-return"></a>[[Also, the inode number itself]](#inode-number).
+Everything you see comes from the inode (other than the name, which came from the directory entry)<a name="inode-number-return"></a><sup>[[Also, the inode number itself]](#inode-number)</sup>.

 # Exploring the innards of an inode
 But we want to see the raw bits for this inode, right?
 How can we see the raw bits?